g0v-br/Orcamento-Inteligente.br/README.md

 LODMAP2D is a data driven web application to explore a lot of detailed information without loosing the big picture [see overview](https://docs.google.com/presentation/d/e/2PACX-1vRLRVU0fE-nXQhsc-1NVCKmmRW4eYqcFUyDPTRUyyMl6oDhZ137FyTuNLQA1RMRaCUvM7Tb8iHi_qiF/pub?start=false&loop=false&delayms=3000).

-LODMAP2D use the SOLID specifications and the Semantic Web standards to ensure an high level of security and privacy on private data.
-Data can be centralized in a Knowledge Graph or distributed in the net Linked Data
+LODMAP2D uses the SOLID specifications and the Semantic Web standards to ensure an high level of security and privacy.
+Data can be centralized in a Knowledge Graph or distributed as Linked Data.
 LODMAP2D can be easily customized to match a specific data domain.
-See for example the [Italian Budget](https://budget.g0v.it) produced by the [g0v.it team](https://github.com/gov-it/) and published by the [Copernicani Association](http://copernicani.it)# LODMAP2D
+See for example the [Italian Budget](https://budget.g0v.it) produced by the [g0v.it team](https://github.com/gov-it/) and published by the [Copernicani Association](http://copernicani.it)

-LODMAP2D è una applicazione per esplorare interattivamente una grande quantità di informazioni senza mai perdere la visione d'insieme [vedi la presentazione](https://docs.google.com/presentation/d/14OPAIxZoxCuwYo7fmso2bL4TAMcFTFO5ryEXhdsOSus/edit?usp=sharing)

 ## Build and run with node